Philipp Jacobsohn, Senior Staff Applications Engineer, SmartDV

 Final considerations

 SmartDV is ready to be your trusted IP partner in automotive and avionics designs.
-Our VIP is created by verification engineers with decades of experience in verifying complex chips.
+Our VIP is built by seasoned verification engineers.
 We also offer standards-based design IP for a variety of applications.
-Shown below is a selection of our IP cores that are applicable for safety-critical designs like the ones discussed in this article.
+Below is a selection of IP cores applicable to safety-critical designs.

-Whether you’re sourcing design IP for your next SoC, ASIC, or FPGA project, or seeking VIP to put your chip design through its paces, SmartDV can quickly and reliably customize our extensive portfolio to meet your unique design needs.
-Our SmartCompiler™ technology makes it easy to get it get IP Your Way™—simply define your specs and let us handle it from there.
+Whether you’re sourcing design IP for your next SoC, ASIC, or FPGA, or seeking VIP to put your chip through its paces, SmartDV can quickly and reliably customize our portfolio to meet your needs.
+Our SmartCompiler™ technology makes it easy to get IP Your Way™—define your specs and let us handle it.

 We look forward to seeing the results of your chip design efforts on the road or in the skies!